franklintiel/odoo-connector/README.md

 The search and write methods were tested with all methods allowed on the External API Documentation from Odoo website and the write() and search() methods can work with any methods from any models existing on Odoo instance

+## Releases notes:

+- 1.0.0: Initial and stable version connection.
+- 1.0.1: Readme.MD file updated.
+- 1.0.2: Bugs fixed related with the encodings on the ServerProxy connection.